ramirocrc/odys/docs/concepts/assets.md

 # Assets

-Assets are the fundamental building blocks of energy systems in optimes.
+Assets are the fundamental building blocks of energy systems in odis.
 They represent energy generation, storage, and consumption components that can be optimized to meet system demands at minimum cost.

 ## Asset Types